hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

  1. Why get rid of BN in the first place[?](#alternatives)
  2. How (easy is it) to get rid of BN in ResNets[?](#moment-control)
- 3. Can this also work for other architectures?
+ 3. Can this also work for other architectures[?]
- 4. Does this allow to gain insights in why normalisation works so well?
+ 4. Does this allow to gain insights in why normalisation works so well[?](#discussion)
  5. Wait a second...
-Are they getting rid of BN or normalisation as a whole?
+Are they getting rid of normalisation or just BN?

 The goal of this blog post is to provide some insights w.r.t. these questions using the results from [Brock et al. (2021a)](#brock21characterizing).